clarkfitzg/phd_research/codedepends/notes.md

 Not sure what's going on with the self referential nodes 40, 42, 44.
 Appears to happen since I'm building up a list on the fly, referring to that existing list.
+I think CodeDepends gets it wrong because the name of the list element accessed by `$` is the same as the function name being called.

 ```
 > frags2[c(40, 42, 44)]